Shakibosd/drf_final_exam_frontEnd/README.md

   <div class="center">
     <h1>Flower Seal Management</h1>
     <p>This application is flowersale where you can see and buy different categories of flowers.
 Authentication system is also added in this
      application.
-I used Django Rest Framework to build this application.</p>
+I used Html, Css, Javascript, Bootstrap to build this application.</p>
     <ol>
       <li>Admin</li>
       <li>User</li>